galamo/angular_115/readme.angular_115.md

 2. 3 Buttons - each button set a discount 10/20/30 %
 3. recalculate the price when the button set the new discount

+# EX 3
+1. Support editing Age
+2. Support editing Phone
+3. Do input validation, so when editing each one of them make sure its not empty